nazhiftahta/nolimit-ds-test-nazhif/README.md

 ## License

-This repository includes a local `LICENSE.txt`.
+This repository includes a local `LICENSE.txt` for the code in this project.
 Model and dataset assets follow their respective upstream licenses:
 - IndoBERT: https://huggingface.co/indobenchmark/indobert-base-p1
 - Sentence-Transformers model: https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2
-- IndoNLU SmSA dataset: upstream IndoNLU/Hugging Face dataset terms
+- Dataset: ID-SMSA on Mendeley Data, licensed under **CC BY 4.0**: https://data.mendeley.com/datasets/tn4vzs8tdw/3

+Under CC BY 4.0, the dataset may be shared and adapted as long as appropriate credit is given, a link to the license is provided, and changes are indicated.
+This use does not imply endorsement by the dataset rights holder.